SynapticStrings/Orchid/README.md

 - `Orchid.Executor.Serial`: Runs steps one by one.
 Good for debugging.
 - `Orchid.Executor.Async`: Runs independent steps in parallel based on the dependency graph.

 Due to the atomic nature of Step operations, no further behavior-adapter design has been implemented.

+As business complexity increases dramatically (e.g., external resource monitoring, more fault-tolerant business environments), custom Executors are encouraged.

-However, considering business complexity, a hook mechanism has been introduced.
+However, in some cases, considering business complexity, a hook mechanism has been introduced.

 ### Layered Hooks